espiem/Quartz/content/z_mechanics/Character Building V1.3/Character Building/Feats/Pushing Attack.md

 # Pushing Attack
 ![[icons-sundries-books-book-red-exclamation.webp|150]]

 Your eidolon has an attack that pushes away enemies.
 Choose one of the eidolon's unarmed attacks with the shove trait.
-It gains the [[Push]] action for that attack.
+It gains the [[z_mechanics/PF2e Mechanics_1.5_09122024/Rule References/Push]] action for that attack.